wandersick/englishize-cmd/#Readme.txt

      [ Suggestions ]

-  #  Do you have one?
+     Do you have one?
 Please drop me a line by email or the web site atop.

+     [ Donation ]

+     If Englishize Cmd or my other utilities help you, consider buying me a cup of coffee at https://tinyurl.com/buy-coffee which would be appreciated :)